Jerome Frescobaldi: Artistic connections

 Frescobaldi supplied artists' materials to the Scottish court.
 Colours for painting sent from Flanders in 1508 cost the relatively large sum of £31 Scots.
-They may have been for a painter called "Piers" in the accounts, who has been tentatively identified as Peerken Bovelant, an apprentice of an Antwerp painter Goswijn van der Weyden.
+They may have been for a painter called "Piers" in the accounts, who has been tentatively identified as Peerken Bovelant, an apprentice of an Antwerp painter Goswijn van der Weyden, who joined St Luke's guild in Antwerp in 1503.
+Goswijn van der Weyden is thought to have supplied paintings to Henry VIII and Catherine of Aragon.

 Piers was brought to Scotland in September 1505 by Andrew Halyburton, the trading agent or "Conservator of Scottish Privileges" in Middelburg.
 No details are known of his work, except his assistance in painting costumes and heraldry for tournaments including the Wild Knight and the Black Lady.
+James Homyll provided him with gold leaf.
 Piers cut out letters or ciphers to decorate the bards of the king's horses from velvet and the cloth of gold supplied by Frescobaldi.
 The king gave him a salary and accommodation, and it is likely that Piers made portraits for the court.
-A portrait of James IV wearing a collar of St George from 1507 survives at Abbotsford.
+A portrait of James IV wearing a collar of St George dated 1507 survives at Abbotsford.
 Piers returned to Flanders from Inverkeithing in July 1508.

 His family also developed artistic connections in the Netherlands.
 In 1530 the painter Ambrosius Benson and a Spanish apothecary called Arigon were appointed to look after the affairs of his daughter Johanna or Jennette Frescobaldi.
 She married Guyot de Beaugrant.
 He was a sculptor in alabaster from the Duchy of Lorraine who worked for Margaret of Austria in Brussels and carved the story of Susannah and the Elders on a fireplace in the administration building of the "Liberty of Bruges" or Brugse Vrije, following the designs of Lancelot Blondeel.
 They moved to Spain in 1533.